Tera Kya Hoga Alia: Season 2: Carry on Alia

-Alia and the other teachers become reporters at television channel Desh Ki Dhadkan (English: Country Beat).
+Alia and the other teachers become reporters at television channel Desh Ki Dhadkan (English: Country's Heart Beat).
 Famous anchor Ms. Dhadkan of show Apki Dhadkan Boli (Bid Your Heart) covers entertainment, glamour and sensational stories, but Alia determines to cover important stories and show the truth.

 In one of her first news investigations, Alia uncovers a fiasco and gains national praise.
 This results in Alia getting her own show, Carry on Alia, which soon outperforms Dhadkan's show in the ratings.
 Although they occasionally cooperate, Dhadkan's jealousy of Alia's popularity grows and she plots against the newcomer.
 When it is decided that Alia will be promoted, Dhadkan attempts to frame Alia for the robbery of funds intended for pregnant women.
 Alia is arrested but exonerated when her team expose Dhadkan's conspiracy with a rival television channel.